 Bangkok Airport

-Werner Sobek planned the supporting structure and facade of the new international airport in Bangkok.
-This includes the lamella roof with dimensions of 561 m × 210 m, which floats on 16 supports at a height of approx. 40 m.
+Suvarnabhumi Airport in Bangkok was opened in 2006.
+The airport was planned by Murphy/Jahn from Chicago, Werner Sobek designed the support and facade engineering of the new international airport.
+This includes the impressive lamella roof with dimensions of 561 m × 210 m, which floats on 16 supports at a height of approx. 40 m.
+The individual spans amount to 126 m for the roof.
 The individual spans are 126 m for the main trusses and 81 m for the secondary trusses.
 Under this roof is the large, completely glazed terminal building.

 Floating Lamella Roof Above Glazed Terminal Building